 Compared to longer hair, where the short wolf haircut is less precise, the short wolf cut stands out, appearing extra choppy and layered.

 However, the ‘undone appearance’ is effortlessly cool and will let you enjoy experimenting with different hair colors and effects.

 2. Korean Wolf Cut Hairstyle

-Defined by a natural essence with extra choppiness and texture, the Korean wolf cut is still super popular in 2022.
+Defined by a natural essence with extra choppiness and texture, the Korean wolf cut is becoming increasingly popular in 2023.

 Framed by soft and graduate layers around the face, the Korean wolf cut is a favorite with US, UK, and Korean celebrities.

 The Korean wolf cut style is shorter in the front and tapered in the back, like a mullet.

 Inspired by the 70s Rock fashion, the extended wolf cut is a more stylish and creative version of a mullet.

 Inspired by the choppy texture of a mullet, the extended wolf cut follows a similar pattern and shape but has the softness and wearability of a shag cut.

 The secret to a stylish-looking long-hair wolf cut is the many choppy and chunky layers.